Euchie23/GeoTentacles/projectA_hotspots/README.md

 ---

 ## 📈 Visual Outputs
-> Go to "📸 Static Previews" section below for a quick preview of outputs.
+> Go to "📸 Static Previews" section below for a quick preview of main and supplementary outputs.
 >
 | Visualization | Description | File Location |
 |---------------|------------|---------------|